 Select the right download link for your device to begin downloading the Stable version.

-Step 3: Check Internet
+Step 3: Check Internet Connection

 If your internet connection is unstable or slow, it can cause Discord to experience loading issues.
 This can greatly decrease performance speed, which results in a bad ping.
 Your internet connection may be poor for a variety of reasons.